panaghia/GeoSuggesterJS/README.md

 Region constrains
 ----------
-With GeoSuggester 0.9 is possibile to limit or prefere results to a specific country.
+With GeoSuggester 0.9 is possibile to limit or to prefer results to a specific country.

 Preferring a region will show results in that area as first candidates.
 That won't exclude other locations from outside that region from being shown.